mmomtchev/ol-mbtiles/README.md

 There are some caveats though:

+- First and foremost, if your hosting provider allows setting of custom HTTP headers, enable COOP/COEP on all costs - you will get a very significant boost
 - The first initialization requires the downloading of the 849KB SQLite3 `.wasm` binary and the 650KB SQLite3 JS glue code - subsequent visits of the same map will probably load these from the cache
 - These can be brought down to 170KB for the JS bundle and 400KB for the `.wasm` binary - if compression on your web server is enabled for the `application/wasm` MIME-type - **which is not the case in the default configuration of nginx or Apache**
 - Downloading of the very first tile requires the downloading of the SQLite3 headers and the index locations and it can also be somewhat slower